 Medical Education and Research

 With The University of Texas System and The University of Texas at Austin, Seton is advancing graduate medical education and translational research.
 Seton offers 11 residency and seven fellowship programs at Seton facilities and manages a growing number of clinical research projects.
 Seton will build Dell Seton Medical Center at The University of Texas, a modern teaching hospital, on campus.
 It will be surrounded by UT-Austin’s new Dell Medical School and its research facilities.
 These initiatives are expected to increase the supply of physicians and other caregivers in Central Texas, and to foster leading edge therapies.
 Commercialization of some treatments will propel economic development in the region.

-Seton, a Catholic ministry, is a member of Ascension Health, the nation’s largest nonprofit system.
+Seton, a Catholic ministry, is a member of Ascension, the nation’s largest nonprofit healthcare system.
 Chaplains are available to provide spiritual and emotional support to patients and their families.
 Seton hosts an accredited interfaith clinical pastoral education program and offers an end-of-life volunteer companion program called No One Dies Alone.